With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The possibility that aliens will invade the Earth someday is more real than people may think.
 Of all the supernatural beings alleged to exist, alien life is the only one that is not only plausible but likely.
 Our galaxy is estimated to hold some 300 billion stars and 100 billion planets.
 Surely some of those planets support life, and some of that life is intelligent.

-Some of that life may even come here.
-What can we do if they decide the Earth is theirs for the taking?
-Here’s a look at some of the ways aliens will invade Earth, and how we might stop them in their tracks.
+The real question is whether or not that intelligent life is capable of coming here.
+So, what can we do if they decide the Earth is theirs for the taking?
+Here’s a look at some of the ways aliens could invade Earth, and how we might stop them in their tracks.

 Aliens may invade the Earth by launching a military-style assault in an attempt to annihilate us.
 Who knows what tactics they may employ, but taking out our communications satellites seems a logical first move.
 Then, they may deploy EMP weapons in the atmosphere to disable our electronics systems.